 b.method1() #=> Modified method1 of class A by class B

-Python supports inheritance through a dynamic hierarchical search of class namespaces starting at the class of a given object and proceeding upward through its superclasses.
-Python supports method overriding; it does not support method overloading by default.
 Multiple inheritance is also supported.
 Name resolution uses a strategy known as “Method Resolution Order (MRO)”.
 The MRO is also commonly recognized as C3 Linearization.
 For simpler cases that do not involve “diamond structures” i.e. superclasses that are shared by other superclasses, the MRO generally follows a depth-first, left-to-right ordering protocol resulting in a single path through the inheritance tree.
 For diamond structures, the rules become more complicated as shown by the examples below.
 In these cases, the MRO is difficult to establish manually and its outcome differs substantially from the usual rules in other OO-languages.
 In general, the MRO lookup sequence for binding names in classes is a mixture of left-most depth-first and selective breadth-first traversal, the latter ensuring that all search paths back to a given parent node are explored before this parent node is visited.

 Consider the following example of multiple inheritance: